purifiedbees/102/readme.md

-#all engr 102 code stored here
+Most of the ENGR 102 code from String Splicing onwards is here.